HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in British Columbia - A Complete Guide (2025)

 What is Stress Leave in British Columbia?

 Stress leave in British Columbia refers to a period off work that an employee can take to address and recover from work-related stress or mental health issues.
-While the term “stress leave” is commonly used, it’s important to note that it’s not an official designation under British Columbia employment standards.
-Instead, stress leave typically falls under the broader category of sick leave or medical leave.
+Itโ€™s not an official designation under British Columbia employment standards.
+Instead, it falls under the broader category of sick leave or medical leave.

-Additionally, the Human Rights Code protects employees from discrimination based on mental health conditions, including stress-related disorders.
-This means employers must accommodate employees who require time off due to stress up to undue hardship.
+In British Columbia, stress leave is covered under the Employment Standards Act (ESA) and the Human Rights Code.
+The ESA provides for various types of job-protected leaves, including illness or injury leave, which can be applied to stress-related conditions.
+Additionally, the Human Rights Code protects employees from discrimination based on mental health conditions.
+It means employers must accommodate employees who require time off due to stress up to an undue hardship.

 How Does Stress Leave in British Columbia Differ from Other Types of Leave?